basileMarchand/basictools-frozen/CONTRIBUTING.md

 3).
 Please read the contributing rules :

 - All changes are integrated by Safran.

-- API must be kept simple and evolutive.
+- API must be kept simple and flexible.

 - Data structures are defined in Containers, we limit the number of advanced functions in these classes at maximum.
-This advanced functions are defined in other files.
+Advanced functions are defined in other files.

 - Unitary tests are in Containers classes and functional tests in files containing more advanced classes.
-The latter also serve as exemples and client code for the library.
+The latter also serve as examples and client code for the library.

 - Each file preferably contain at most one class

-- CheckIntegrities must be local (as litte imports as possible), aiming to test only the functions defined in the file, as much a spossible.
+- CheckIntegrities must be local (as little imports as possible), aiming to test only the functions defined in the file, as much as possible.
 All functions in the file must be tested, if possible.
 Please limit the use of functions from other file to reach that goal, and use small and simple data, otherwise changes will be painful to propagate if many CheckIntegrities must be updated